lukeed/taskr/README-2.md

 ### Plugins

-Because Fly is single-minded and cares only about executing a [task](), **everything else is a plugin**.
+Because Fly is single-minded and cares only about executing [tasks](#tasks), **everything else is a plugin**.
 This keeps development with Fly easy, approachable, and lightweight.

 You see, installing Fly gives access to a reliable task runner.
 You decide what it _can do_, provide it functionality, and dictate when to do it.
 You're in full control.